neurocom/street-fighter/README.md

 We identified the top architectural characteristics of this quantum to be the following:

 - Interoperability: Because we need to be able to interface with as many sources of relevant information as possible.
-- **Data Consistency ????? : Because we expect API notifications (especially from Sabre/Apollo) to arrive much faster than emails and be 100% accurate.**
 - Scalability: Because we will add additional data sources as time goes by.

 More details for the travel updates receiver quantum can be found here: